Synonyms

 Store synonyms in Optimizely Graph

-An entry in the synonym list cannot be greater than 1,000 characters/bytes and the maximum number of entries is 50,000.
+An entry in the synonym list cannot be greater than 1,000 characters or bytes.
+The maximum number of entries is 50,000.

-The synonyms are defined with two types of relationships:
+The synonyms are defined by two types of relationships:

 You can store synonyms using the REST endpoint configured in the GraphQL Gateway.
 It requires authorization using your HMAC key and secret.